guilhermesad/rspotify/README.md

 This gem uses [client credentials](https://developer.spotify.com/web-api/authorization-guide/#client_credentials_flow) to authenticate your access.
 This means you can get all public data you want, but it's not possible to access private playlists or to create new ones.
 For that you would want to use [authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).

-RSpotify focus on simplicity of use and straight access to data, so the authorization code flow is not supported at the moment.
+RSpotify focuses on simplicity of use and straight access to data, so the authorization code flow is not supported at the moment.
 If you really feel the need to use it, please leave a issue for it to be implemented.

 ## Contributing